GitEvil/e2e-testsuite-platform/README.md

 ### API commands

-#### Authenticate towards the Shopware API
+#### Authenticates towards the Shopware API

 ```js
 cy.authenticate()
 ```

-#### Logs in silently using Shopware API
+#### Silently keeps a log using the Shopware API

 ```js
 cy.loginViaApi()
 ```

-#### Search for an existing entity using Shopware API at the given endpoint
+#### Searches for an existing entity by using Shopware API at a given endpoint

 ```js
 cy.searchViaAdminApi(data)
 ```

-#### Handling API requests
+#### API request handling

 ```js
 cy.requestAdminApi(method, url, requestData)
 ```

-#### Updates an existing entity using Shopware API at the given endpoint
+#### Updates an existing entity using Shopware API at a given endpoint

 ```js
 cy.updateViaAdminApi(endpoint, id, data)
 ```

-## Local development of the testsuite
+## Local testsuite development

-It's possible to use a local clone of the testsuite instead of the package here on Github.
-It opens up the ability to write new commands and / or modify the behavior of the testsuite without pushing it to the `master` branch. [`npm link`](https://docs.npmjs.com/cli/link.html) provides a convenient way for it.
+It's also possible to employ a local clone of the test suite instead of the package here on Github.
+It opens up the ability to write new commands and / or modify test suite behavior without pushing it to the `master` branch. [`npm link`](https://docs.npmjs.com/cli/link.html) provides a convenient way of doing just that.

 ```bash
 git clone git@github.com:shopware/e2e-testsuite-platform.git